Research Policy Handbook

 5. The endorsement and approval of a standing independent faculty review committee, reporting to the Senior Associate Dean for Research at the School of Medicine, that concludes that the postdoctoral candidate is exceptional and has the training, experience, preliminary data and publication track record to indicate that the grant application has a reasonable chance for a positive review and potential funding.

 6. The understanding that the grant may not, under any circumstances, support a graduate student.
-If the grant will have funding to appoint a postdoctoral scholar, the waiver recipient would be responsible for the day-to-day research supervision of the work of the postdoctoral scholar; however, the overall career mentoring of the supported postdoctoral scholar would be the responsibility of an Academic Council or Medical Center Line faculty member.
+If the grant will have funding to appoint a postdoctoral scholar, the waiver recipient would be responsible for the day-to-day research supervision of the work of the postdoctoral scholar; however, the overall career mentoring of the supported postdoctoral scholar would be the responsibility of an Academic Council or University Medical Line faculty member.

 5. Pending Appointments for New Faculty